 Students may request the transcript during the academic term in which they will complete their degree.
 They will receive it once they have completed it.
 It can be requested through: https://tsorder.studentclearinghouse.org/school/select.
-Any claim in relation to the application may be filed within 45 days from the date of filing of the application.
+Any claim related to the application may be filed within 45 days from the date of filing.